-In this report, a representative sample of existing methods is compared against our new approach on a number of different test functions, including smooth, C^0 , discontinuous, and steep functions.
+In this report, a representative sample of existing methods is compared against our new approaches on a number of different test functions, including smooth, $C^0$ , discontinuous, and steep functions.
 The comparison undertaken here focuses on how accurately the different methods are able to represent this underlying set of test functions.
-Overall, the new method both performs well and is suited to the C^0 continuity of the spectral element methods in NEPTUNE.
-The experiments in this section suggest that the PPI method is a suitable approach for interpolating smooth functions and C^0 continuous functions while enforcing positivity.
-In detail the conclusions are that:
+Overall, the DBI and PPI methods perform well and are suited to the $C^0$ continuity of the spectral element methods in NEPTUNE.
+The experiments show that the DBI and PPI methods are suitable approaches for interpolating smooth functions and $C^0$ continuous functions while enforcing positivity.
+In detail the summary is that:

-- The results in Section 3 Examples I, II and III show that the new PPI approach preserves positivity exactly as the proof in [9] indicates; - The results in Section 4 and Sections 5.1, 5.2 and 5.3 show that new PPI approach gives a much higher level of accuracy than the DBI method by allowing the solution to be outside the local bounds while remaining positive.
-The PPI method also appears to give better results than the SPS method in line with the studies in [29] and [27] which demonstrate that the SPS method does not achieve high-order accuracy; and - In the cases when steep gradients or discontinuities force the use of low-order approximations, the PPI method competes against the well-known cubic spline method PCHIP and the higher order MQS and the SPS spline methods.
+- The results in Section 3 Examples I, II, and III show that the improved DBI and new PPI approaches preserve positivity exactly as the proofs in [9] indicate; - The results in Section 4 and Sections 5.1, 5.2, and 5.3 show that the DBI and PPI approaches give much higher levels of accuracy than the DBI method by allowing the solution to be outside the local bounds while remaining positive.
+The PPI method also appears to give better results than the SPS method in line with the studies in [29] and [27] which demonstrate that the SPS method does not achieve high-order accuracy; and - In Examples V and VI, better approximations are obtained using st = 1 and st = 3, respectively, for the PPI and DBI methods.
+These results show that in some cases the appropriate choice of the parameter st can further improve the approximation in addition to preserving data-boundedness or positivity.
+Additional studies evaluating the different choices of $\epsilon_0$ , $\epsilon_1$ , and st are presented in [8]. - In the cases when steep gradients or discontinuities force the use of low-order approximations, the DBI and PPI methods compete against the well-known cubic spline method PCHIP and the higher order MQS and the SPS spline methods.

-Overall it would seem that when it is possible to use higher-order polynomial approximations the PPI method appears to give levels of accuracy that compete with standard unmodified high-order spline methods while at the same time preserving positivity.
+Overall, it would seem that when it is possible to use higher-order polynomial approximations the PPI method appears to give levels of accuracy that compete with standard unmodified high-order spline methods while at the same time preserving positivity.